Non-perturbative constraints on stability and renormalization group flows in nonequilibrium matter: Additional data for the CMI of SWSSB

-The goal of this appendix is to provide additional numerical evidence that the CMI of the SWSSB transition discussed in the main text is UV finite.
+The goal of this appendix is to provide numerical evidence for UV-finite CMI across the SWSSB transition.
 To minimize finite-size effects arising from additional length scales, we consider the geometry shown in Fig.~\ref{fig:SWSSB_cmi_scale}(a), where regions $A$, $B$, and $C$ are all $l\times l$ boxes.
-Fig.~\ref{fig:SWSSB_cmi_scale}(b) shows the CMI as a function of $p$ for various values of $l$.
-We note that, unlike the geometry considered in the main text where the CMI decreases monotonically with increasing size of region $B$, no such monotonicity constraint exists in the present geometry.
-Fig.~\ref{fig:SWSSB_cmi_scale}(c) shows a data collapse using the scaling ansatz $I=f[(p-p_c)l^{1/\nu}]$ with $p_c\approx 0.109$ and $\nu=1.5$, confirming that the CMI is UV finite.
+Fig.~\ref{fig:SWSSB_cmi_scale}(b) shows the CMI as a function of $p$ for $l=12,16,20,24,$ and $28$.
+We use $p=0.01,0.02,\ldots,0.21$, including $p=0.10,0.11,0.12,$ and $0.13$ near $p_c$, and average over $1000$ independent samples at each point; the error bars show one standard error of the mean.
+Fig.~\ref{fig:SWSSB_cmi_scale}(c) shows a data collapse using the scaling ansatz $I=f[(p-p_c)l^{1/\nu}]$ with $p_c\approx 0.109$ and $\nu=1.5$.
+The observed collapse provides numerical evidence for UV-finite CMI.